kang-cao-corgi/coj/notes.md

 ## IV.
 The essence of the church
 ### 1. The church of Jesus
+the church that God bought with His blood
 - [Mt16:17](https://www.blueletterbible.org/niv/mat/16/17/s_945017)
 - [Ac20:28](https://www.blueletterbible.org/niv/act/20/28/s_1038028)
 (Greek church: to be called out, gathered in God's name and chosen as His body) <br>